By: Barry E. Haimo, Esq.

 Why Are Joint Ventures Created?

+There are many advantages to forming a joint venture.
 Joint ventures can be created for the following purposes:

 Networking and Expanding Customer Bases – Joint ventures are ideal for businesses looking to expand their reach to a different customer base or market than the one that they are currently serving.